Lee Korzits: Windsurfing career

 In September 2011 Korzits won a silver medal at the RS:X European Windsurfing Championships in Bulgaria, her first medal in a major competition since her world title in 2003.

-Her success continued at the 2011 ISAF Sailing World Championships in Perth, Western Australia, where she competed in the Women's RS:X and won her second world title.
+Her success continued at the 2011 ISAF Sailing World Championships in Perth Australia, where she competed in the Women's RS:X and won her second world title.
 By winning the world title she became the first Israeli, male or female, to win two world titles at any sport.
 Readers of The Jerusalem Post voted her the 2011 Sports Personality of the Year.

-In March 2012 she added her third world title at the 2012 RS:X World Championships in Cadiz, Spain.
+In March 2012 she added her third world title at the 2012 RS:X World Championships in Cádiz, Spain.

 Korzits represented Israel at the 2012 Summer Olympics in London at the age of 28.
 She was the # 1 qualifier in the world, based on her having won the 2011 ISAF Sailing World Championships.
 She competed in the Women's RS:X, was tied for the silver medal going into the last race, and finished 6th.
 Asked to comment, she said: "I did my best.
 The others did better."
 Still teary, she said: "I was proud to represent Israel.
 You can cry over a lost medal; there are more important things in life, like friendship."

-In 2013 she won the world championships in Buzios, Brazil.
+In 2013 she won the world championships in Armação dos Búzios, Brazil.
 As of 2013, no other Israeli had ever won more world titles (other than paraplegic athletes), and no other Israeli had ever won a world title three times in a row.

 She did not compete in the 2016 Olympics, due to her health issues.